 All new users are automatically subscribed to the following topics, by default:

-just a little too "busy" for you.
+little too "busy" for you.

 ADDING OR REMOVING TOPICS